LvYe-Go/Foreign-Exchange/Final_Project/readme.md

     *Noteboook Folder:

 Including notebook for the project process and all screenshot for notebook.
-Notebook expalin why I choose this method and the libaray and comparsion to TF-IDF, certainly all process generating results.
+Notebook expalin why I choose LDA  over to TF-IDF, certainly all process generating results.

 3  Project explanation and reason in notebook/lab_notebook.md  !